COO-LLM/coo-llm-main/docs/content/Guides/Configuration.md

 "grok:grok-beta"
 ```

-**Note:** Model aliases were removed due to YAML parsing issues.
-Use provider:model format instead.
+**Note:** Model aliases use inline YAML format to avoid parsing issues with colon characters.
+You can also use provider:model format directly.

 ### Policy Configuration